ai6yr/rss2mastodon/README.md

 * feed_visibility = public, unlisted, etc. (per Mastodon.py)
 * feed_tags = #your #additional #tags here will be appended to the toot
 * feed_delay = delay in seconds between checking on the RSS/Atom feed
+* feed_link = whether or not to include the "link" in RSS/Atom in the post

 ## Running the script